Entergy: Operations

 The company's nuclear division is headquartered in Jackson, Mississippi.

 Entergy operates more than 40 plants using natural gas, nuclear, coal, oil and hydroelectric power with approximately 30,000 megawatts of electric generating capacity to serve its 2.9 million customers in the Gulf South.
 Its extensive transmission system carries approximately 30,000 megawatts of power across more than 15700 mi of interconnected lines within a 114000 sqmi area.

-Entergy is the only U.S. utility to make the Dow Jones Sustainability Index (DJSI) nine years in a row.
+Entergy is the only US utility to make the Dow Jones Sustainability Index (DJSI) nine years in a row.
 The DJSI is a listing of the companies whose overall environmental, social and economic sustainability performance scores were in the top 10 percent for their sector.
 Entergy was named in 2008 to Forbes list of America's Most Trustworthy Companies, a ranking based on corporate governance practices and accounting transparency.